Almo96/Paramutations_TEs/Simulation/2022_08_24_Simulation_1_2_Phases.md

 ## Introduction

-With this simulation we wanted to understand the impact of the paramutable loci in the transposable elements invasion
+With this simulation we wanted to understand the impact of the paramutable loci in the transposable elements invasion phases.

 ### Initial conditions: